ValuedMammal/Hello-github-walkthrough/README.md

   GPG is easy to set up on mac with GPGTools which offers a graphical interface for managing gpg keys.
 You can also generate a new key from a terminal using the command
   `gpg --generate-key`

-   We need to share the public key with github.
+   (put cmd snippets on new lines) We need to share the public key with github.
 To do so we will locate the raw public key block text and copy it to the appropriate box in your personal profile settings.
 First, get the gpg key ID for the keypair we just created.
   `gpg --list-secret-keys --keyid-format=long`

   The key id consists of the last 16 characters of the full key fingerprint.
 Next, we'll export the public key in a block of text.
 For example, the id for the gpg key I'm using is 2CB55EE5DB7241BA.
 You would substitute your own key id below where it says <your-key-id>.
 Paste the entire output including the beginning and ending tags to the empty text box on github.
 For more info, visit the help docs at https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key